Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 ## Scenario Structure

-When you open this sample for the first time, navigate to the Files pane on the left-hand side of the Workbench.
+When you open this sample for the first time[HOW DO I OPEN IT, WHAT ARE THE STEPS?
+PERHAPS NEEDS A DOCUMENTATION LINK TO THE PAGE TO OPEN FROM GITHUB INTO VIENNA IF THERE IS ONE, OR IF THE USER ALREADY LANDS TO AN OPEN PROJECT, STILL GOOD TO MENTION HOW THAT WILL HAPPEN HERE SINCE SOMEONE CAN JUST READ THE REPO], navigate to the Files pane on the left-hand side of the Workbench.
 Here you will see the following files:
 - **1-data-preparation.ipynb** - this Jupyter notebook downloads and processes the data to prepare it for modeling.
 This is the first notebook you will run.
 - **2-linear-regression.ipynb** - this notebook trains a linear regression model on the training data.
 - **3-ridge.ipynb** - trains a ridge regression model.